cardwing/Codes-for-Lane-Detection/Tensorflow-SCNN/README.md

 Tensorflow version of SCNN. (expected release date: 2018.11.20)

 ### Timeline
 Tensorflow version of SCNN is writing in progress.
+I will clean the codes and make them readable soon!

 ### Prerequisites
 - [Tensorflow](https://www.tensorflow.org/)